andrei-stoica26/henna/README.md

 ![](man/figures/class_plot.png)

-- `correlationPlot`: Plot a correlation matrix.
+### correlationPlot

+This function plots a correlation matrix.
+Here, we use gene expression data from the HBP dataset:

 ![](man/figures/correlation_plot.png)